 “For what the law could not do in that it was weak through the flesh, God did by sending His own Son in the likeness of sinful flesh, on account of sin: He condemned sin in the flesh, that the righteous requirement of the law might be fulfilled in us who do not walk according to the flesh but according to the Spirit” (Rom 8:3–4).

 Jesus is the very image of God.
-Hebrews 10:1 presents the insufficiency of the Mosaical Law, “For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect.”
-Jesus fulfilled what we needed for salvation for we had been separated from God having acted contrary to image in which we were made and in which gives us such value.
-Let us turn again to the love that we have God and in Christ.
+The writer of Hebrews presents the insufficiency of the images in the Mosaical Law, “For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect” (Heb 10:1).
+Jesus completes the image and likeness for Christian living via the new covenant.
+Jesus fulfilled what humanity needed for salvation for each person separated from God having acted contrary to image in which each person was made.

 Christ’s Image in the Resurrection of the Dead

 “Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
-For if we have been united together in the likeness of His death, certainly we also shall be in the likeness of His resurrection.”
+For if we have been united together in the likeness of His death, certainly we also shall be in the likeness of His resurrection” (Rom 6:4–5).

 “For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ, who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself.”